Computational advances and challenges in simulations of turbulence and star formation: Turbulence

 \subsection{Turbulence initialization and driving}

+Since turbulence decays quickly on about a turnover timescale (defined below) \citep{StoneOstrikerGammie1998,MacLowEtAl1998,MacLow1999}, but is ubiquitously observed in the ISM, it must be maintained by some form of energy injection, so-called \inquotes{turbulence driving}.
 Since there is no closed-form description of turbulence, simulations must begin with an initialization phase to establish a fully-developed turbulent state with the correct statistical properties of density, velocity, and magnetic fields, and their correlations.
-This is achieved through \inquotes{turbulence driving}, in which energy and momentum are injected until the statistical properties converge to a quasi-equilibrium state.
+This is achieved via turbulence driving, which injects energy and momentum until the statistical properties (velocity dispersion, level of density fluctuations, etc.) converge to a quasi-equilibrium state, to mimic the combined effect of energy injection from physical sources such as stellar feedback (supernova explosions, jets/outflows, winds, radiation), galactic or local shear, magneto-rotational instability (MRI), or accretion \citep{Elmegreen2009,FederrathEtAl2017iaus}.

-Turbulence is typically driven by applying an external acceleration field ${\bf F}$ to the MHD system, as source terms $\rho\mathbf{F}$ and $\rho\mathbf{F}\cdot\vel$ on the RHS of Eqs.~(\ref{eq:mhd2}) and~(\ref{eq:mhd3}).
-The field $\mathbf{F}$ is usually generated via a stochastic Ornstein-Uhlenbeck (OU) process \citep{EswaranPope1988,SchmidtEtAl2009,FederrathDuvalKlessenSchmidtMacLow2010,PriceFederrath2010}, which evolves smoothly in space and time.
-Its auto-correlation time is set to the turbulent (eddy) turnover time, $\tturb=\ldriv/(\mach\cs)$, on the largest (integral) scales, where $\ldriv=L/2$ is the driving scale, $L$ the domain size, and $\mach$ the sonic Mach number defined by $v_\mathrm{turb}=\mach\cs$.
+To drive turbulence one can apply an external acceleration field ${\bf F}$ to the MHD system, as source terms $\rho\mathbf{F}$ and $\rho\mathbf{F}\cdot\vel$ on the RHS of Eqs.~(\ref{eq:mhd2}) and~(\ref{eq:mhd3}).
+In order to have control over the properties of the driving (amplitude, mode mixture, correlation time), the field $\mathbf{F}$ is often generated via a stochastic Ornstein-Uhlenbeck (OU) process \citep{EswaranPope1988,SchmidtEtAl2009,FederrathDuvalKlessenSchmidtMacLow2010,PriceFederrath2010}, which evolves smoothly in space and time.
+Its auto-correlation time is usually set to the turbulent (eddy) turnover time, $\tturb=\ldriv/(\mach\cs)$, on the largest (integral) scales, where $\ldriv=L/2$ is the driving scale, $L$ the domain size, and $\mach$ the sonic Mach number defined by $v_\mathrm{turb}=\mach\cs$.
+These choices provide consistency between time and length scales in a periodic computational domain where the driving is often confined to large scales, providing fully-developed turbulence on smaller scales.
+However, the influence of different choices for the correlation time have also been explored recently \citep{GreteEtAl2025}.